Selections from the project oversight.

 Cutups is a addon for the ShiftSpace metaweb application.
 With Cutups, a user can select and "cutup" text on any webpage so that new meanings and uses may be discovered and articulated.
 To use Cutups you must first install the ShiftSpace application for the Firefox browser.

-Many Times is a sketch for an interface that gives users the ability to reassemble content.
+The Many Times application gives users the ability to reassemble content from the New York Times website.
 Clicking on a word copies that word, clicking again in the document pastes that copied text into a new location.
 To save your changes for others to see, hover over the NYT logo and choose save.

 Simple Exchange allows users to exchange textual content between webpages.
 HTML is the lingua franca of the web; it facilitates the ability to categorize enormous quantaties of information.
 At the same time, it establishes equivalences between what are often very different contents.